daniellerch/hstego/README.md

 - [Universal Distortion Function for Steganography in an Arbitrary Domain](https://doi.org/10.1186/1687-417X-2014-1) by Vojtěch Holub, Jessica Fridrich and Tomáš Denemark

 - [A New Cost Function for Spatial Image Steganography](https://doi.org/10.1109/ICIP.2014.7025854) by Bin Li, Ming Wang, Jiwu Huang and Xiaolong Li.

+The embedding is implemeted using Syndrome Trellis Codes:

+- [Minimizing Embedding Impact in Steganography using Trellis-Coded Quantization](https://doi.org/10.1117/12.838002) by Tomas Filler, Jan Judas and Jessica Fridrich.

+- [Minimizing Additive Distortion Functions With Non-Binary Embedding Operation in Steganography](https://doi.org/10.1109/WIFS.2010.5711444) by Tomas Filler and Jessica Fridrich.

+- [Minimizing Additive Distortion in Steganography using Syndrome-Trellis Codes](https://doi.org/10.1109/TIFS.2011.2134094) by Tomas Filler, Jan Judas and Jessica Fridrich.

 Part of the C/C++ code used by HStego comes from the [Digital Data Embedding Laboratory](http://dde.binghamton.edu/download/).